-Perimenopause is the transition from a woman’s fertile years into her infertile years.
+The difference between perimenopause and the menopause often causes confusion.
 Perimenopause takes place when a woman’s menstrual cycle becomes irregular but does not stop entirely.
 The menopause begins once a woman hasn’t had a menstrual cycle for 12 consecutive months.
 Read on to find out more about these two distinct and important stages of a woman’s life.

 Perimenopause is the phase before the menopause begins and signals the start of a woman’s biological transition.
 The perimenopause usually happens to women in their forties, although it can occur earlier.
-During perimenopause, a woman’s hormonal levels fluctuate which can affect her systems including the digestive system and hormonal system.
-While a women will continue to have a menstrual cycle the frequency and duration becomes unpredictable, but the menstrual cycle will not come to an end during this phase.
+During this phase, a woman’s ovaries begin to wind down and she will first experience the consequences of hormonal shifts as her oestrogen levels start to fluctuate randomly.
+A woman can also encounter some initial signs of menopausal like night sweats and increased anxiety.
+Her menstrual cycle can also become irregular during the perimenopause, however it will not come to an end during this phase.

 Menopause occurs once a woman hasn’t had a menstrual cycle for 12 consecutive months.
 This usually happens to women in their late forties and early fifties.
 During the menopausal stage, a woman’s ovaries become less responsive to hormonal signals and stop producing oestrogen.
 As ovulation ceases, a women’s progesterone levels also diminish.
 A decline in both oestrogen and progesterone levels lead to many unwelcome physical and psychological features of the menopause which include:

 • hot flushes during the day and night